hatonthecat/Voynich-Manuscript/README.md

 is a specific star constellation.
 While specialist journals dominate in the natural sciences, monographs are still the highest scientific standard in the humanities."

-What this also suggests is, that while the scientific experts of Silenen's era probably had a role in creating the book, the humanities today are tasked with deciphering something that may be lost due to modern scientific methods.
+What this also suggests is, that while the scientific experts of Silenen's era probably had a role in creating the book, the humanities today are tasked with deciphering something that may be lost due to modern scientific methods:

 "One modern scholar, Alan Cutler, described Kircher as "a giant among seventeenth-century scholars", and "one of the last thinkers who could rightfully claim all knowledge as his domain".[4]
 Another scholar, Edward W. Schmidt, referred to Kircher as "the last Renaissance man".
 In A Man of Misconceptions, his 2012 book about Kircher, John Glassie wrote "many of Kircher's actual ideas today seem wildly off-base, if not simply bizarre,"[5] but he was "a champion of wonder, a man of awe-inspiring erudition and inventiveness," whose work was read "by the smartest minds of the time."
 ...